 Uses flashcards of sounds and words

-Uses sound buttons to demonstrate graphemes, digraphs, trigraphs
+Uses sound dashes to demonstrate graphemes, digraphs, trigraphs

 Uses assessments to feed into class interventions